bakjs/bak/README.md

 </a>

 <br>
-<p>Modern and delightful web application framework based on hapi.js<br>
+Modern and delightful web application framework based on hapi.js
 <br>

 <a href="https://github.com/bakjs/bak">